Layout API — Agent Reference

 X-Consumer-Session: <consumer-session-token>

-Returns up to 50 most recent Bedrock orders by this consumer.
+Returns up to 50 most recent orders by this consumer.
 Useful when the user asks *"what did I order last time?"*

 Consumer profile